 When discussing child custody in Utah, we are looking at two kinds:

 If you are going through a separation or divorce and there are minor children involved, you need to ensure you have an attorney by your side who understands all aspects of this process.
 You can count on Emy A. Cordano to ensure you are treated fairly and that your most precious assets – your children – are protected.
 The goal is to ensure you are in the best position to gain custody of your children or that you have a fair visitation schedule in place when the divorce is finalized.
-When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.